tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/自实现 UI 集成方案/群组相关/群组管理（Android）_intl_en.md

 After a user successfully joins a group by calling [joinGroup](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMManager.html#ad64a09bea508672d6d5a402b3455b564), all group members (including the joined user) receive the [onMemberEnter](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMGroupListener.html#a85cbb33a40aaa41781e4835bf802db6d) callback.

 #### Scenario 2: Users must be invited to join the group
-Resembling WeChat and WeCom groups, work groups (Work) are suitable for communication in work environments.
+Work groups (Work) are suitable for communication in work environments.
 The interaction pattern is designed to disable proactive group joining and only allow users to be invited to join the group by group members.

 A group member calls [inviteUserToGroup](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMGroupManager.html#afd219107653b877e446c149531d65e92) to invite a user to the group, then all group members (including the inviter) receive the [onMemberInvited](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMGroupListener.html#af6119ca3c6eabcc63acbf012f508b1b1) callback.

 #### Scenario 3: Users can join the group only after their requests are approved
-Public groups (Public) are similar to interest groups and tribes.
+Public groups (Public) are similar to the interest groups and tribes in QQ.
 Any user can request to join the group, but will not become a member of the group until the request is approved by the group owner or admin.
 While approval is required by default, the group owner or admin can call the [setGroupInfo](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMGroupManager.html#ad87ce42b4dc4d97334fe857e4caa36c4) API to set the group joining option (`V2TIMGroupAddOpt`) to **forbid anyone to join** which is tighter, or to **disable the approval process**, which is more flexible.
 - V2TIM_GROUP_ADD_FORBID: Forbid anyone to join the group.
 - V2TIM_GROUP_ADD_AUTH (default): Group owner or admin approval is required for group joining.
 - V2TIM_GROUP_ADD_ANY: Disable the approval process to allow any user to join the group.

-The diagram illustrates the process of group joining that requires approval:
+The following diagram illustrates the process of group joining that requires approval:
 ![](https://main.qcloudimg.com/raw/9164de02268e14b178937bbd85465f4f.png)

 1. **The user sends a request to join the group**